-As a Broadland photographer I love to visit the Barton Broad Clear Water 2000 project.
+As a landscape photographer based in Norfolk I love to visit the Barton Broad Clear Water 2000 project.
 Barton Broad is one of many Broads within Norfolk and Suffolk.
 The Broads that covers 117 square miles, is an enchanted area that contains 125 miles of lock free navigable waterways.

 It is a beautiful man made landscape made up of mysterious misty fens and slow winding rivers with Broads (small pools / lakes) created from flooded peat diggings.
 The three main rivers are the Bure, the Yare and Waveney.
 Their tributaries the Ant, the Thurne, the Chet and the Wensum.
 The rivers all meander down to the sea at Great Yarmouth.
 It is administered by the Broads Authority.